Nayanpawar03/CensorPRO/README.md

 # CensorPRO

+## Why Content Moderation Matters

+User-generated content can boost engagement, but it also carries risks: spam, hate speech, harassment, misinformation.
+A moderation system helps strike a balance: protecting users while preserving freedom of expression.

 **CensorPRO** enables platforms to automatically and/or manually moderate user-generated content (text, images).
 Use it to filter profanity, hate speech, spam, or other undesired content and maintain a safe community.